jordanrule/vibe-trader/README.md

 # Vibe Trader

 ## Overview
-An intelligent cryptocurrency trading agent that monitors Telegram messages for crypto sentiment, validates trade opportunities on Kraken, and executes trades with ML-guided decision making.
-The system operates with a medium-term bias, focusing on maintaining positions for up to 4 hours to capture sustained bullish sentiment while utilizing advanced order execution strategies for optimal trade execution.
+Vibe Trader is a cryptocurrency trading agent that watches Telegram for signals, checks them on Kraken, and makes portfolio decisions with help from OpenAI.
+It favors medium‑term moves, typically holding up to 4 hours, and uses careful order execution to get in and out efficiently.

 ### Notes on Vibe Coding

-Vibe Trader was developed through an exploratory "vibe coding" approach, which is reflected in the code quality and current test coverage.
-This development methodology excels at rapidly prototyping complex integrations across multiple APIs to create a functional, cohesive system.
-The approach successfully demonstrated how Telegram sentiment monitoring, OpenAI analysis, Kraken trading, and machine learning can be combined into a working cryptocurrency trading agent.
+This project was built with an exploratory “vibe coding” approach.
+That means we prioritized learning quickly and stitching together real APIs into something useful.
+Along the way, we proved that Telegram sentiment, OpenAI analysis, Kraken trading, and simple learning signals can work together as a practical trading loop.

-For production deployment with team maintenance, a complete rewrite from scratch would be recommended.
-The current implementation serves as an excellent design document, having validated key architectural decisions and API integrations.
-Future development should prioritize comprehensive test coverage from the initial implementation phase, as extensive automated testing is essential for maintaining system reliability when multiple developers are involved.
+If you plan to run this in a team setting, a fresh implementation is recommended.
+Treat this codebase as a design reference that validated the core ideas and integrations.
+In production, invest in thorough test coverage from day one so changes remain safe and predictable over time.

 ## Getting Started